API Reference¶

 strategy_for_type¶

 Derive a boundary-biased strategy from a type hint.
+Results are cached by (tp, _depth).
 Handles: int, float, str, bool, bytes, None, list[T], dict[K, V], tuple, set, Union, Optional, dataclass, and Pydantic BaseModel (v2+ — derives strategies from model_fields with constraint support: ge/le/gt/lt, min_length/max_length).
 Recursion depth limited to 5.

 biased¶